What is equity release & how does it work?

 In the past, interest rates were vastly higher than those of traditional mortgages.
 However, these days, things are hugely different.

-Interest rates are currently at an all-time low.
+Interest rates are sitting lower than ever before.
 As things stand, equity release products has never been cheaper.
 In fact, interest rates are currently competitive with those of traditional mortgages.

 Learn More: Equity Release Mortgage Rates

-While releasing equity from your home might seem the perfect answer for you, it is essential to weigh up all the pros and cons before making your final decision.
+While releasing equity from your home might seem the perfect answer for you, it’s essential to weigh up all the advantages and pitfalls before choosing if equity release is right for you.

 If your pension and other businesses cannot help you maintain or improve your lifestyle, then it’s an excellent option for you, and worth any risks involved.
 As long as you own your home and are over the age of 55, there is a good chance there will be an equity release scheme available for you.